Dr Anne Jay, I am currently a Lecturer in the School of Environment, Earth and Ecosystem Sciences.

 S112 Science concepts and practice

 Lead scientist on a FutureLearn MOOC called The Earth in my pocket: an introduction to geology. https://www.futurelearn.com/courses/geology which first presented in February/march 2017.
-Next presentation is in the summer 2017.
+Next presentation 1st April 2019 and 11th November 2019.

 My previous position at Imperial College, London was a 100% teaching role.
 I taught optical mineralogy, surface processes, mapping and field work, earth science synthesis, and geosciences techniques.
 Other roles include co-ordinating 1st and 2nd year tutorials and 3rd year mapping projects, a 1st year tutor, checking risk assessment forms, and mentoring PhD students.